& MORSE CODE TELEGRAPHY The

 very well designed kit for transmitting and receiving Morse Code

-Benson, K1SWL, at only
+Benson, K1SWL, at Small

 on larger rigs.
+Intermediate

 knowledge of electronics and kit building are required, but well worth